TD Bank CFO Ahmed to head securities unit, move seen as CEO succession play

 Dorrance, who has headed TD Securities since 2005, will stay on as chairman of TD Securities and serve as special adviser to Masrani.

-TD shares were flat at C$87.12 on Thursday afternoon, compared with a 0.2% gain in the Toronto stock index (.GSPTSE).
+TD shares were flat at C$87.12 on Thursday afternoon, compared with a 0.2% gain in the Toronto stock index.
 The shares are up 21% this year, versus a 15% gain in the benchmark.

 ($1 = 1.2303 Canadian dollars)